-Service and collection of Logan Walker Institutional Loans and Alabama State Nursing Scholarships are handled in the Bursar's Office.
+Service and collection of Logan Walker Institutional Loans and Alabama State Nursing Scholarships are handled in the Office of Student Accounts.
 We are happy to assist however we can to help you maintain good standing while repaying your education loan(s).

 If you have Direct Loans, please consult Student Financial Services in Room 107 Bibb Graves Hall, or call (256) 782-5001 for assistance.

 Upon graduation, or should you fall below half-time at JSU, you will be required to complete an exit interview if you have received a Logan Walker Loan or Alabama State Nursing Scholarship.

 You will receive a letter advising you to log on to our web page and complete your Exit Interview Forms.
 Upon completion, you will contact our office to schedule an appointment with our loan collections clerk so we may provide you with details about your loan to include, but not limited to, your eligible grace period; repayment of your loan; your rights and responsibilities, and our Automatic Payment Option.
 This will be helpful information to assist you in maintaining a record of good standing with the university.

 Please note: Holds on student records, transcripts, registration, and the purchase of cap and gown are placed on student accounts until this exit interview has been completed by a representative of the Office of Student Accounts.

 Monthly billing statements are mailed approximately 30 days prior to the payment due date.
 All payments are due by the 15th of every month.
 Payment by the due date will avoid additional late fees and penalties.
 There is no limit to the amount you can pay each month toward your balance without pre-payment penalties.
 However, the minimum payment reflected on your billing statement is required.